stephaniebland/Fishery_Life_History/read_me.md

 - metabolic\_scaling Called by “setup.m” to calculate their metabolic
 rates.

-- func\_resp\_scaling function called by “setup.m” that calculates the
+- func\_resp\_scaling Function called by “setup.m” that calculates the
 parameters values for the functional response: half saturation density and predator interference.